User GuidesAdding High-Level Ideas

 • Typed blocks — structured entries for Characters, Locations, and Objects with dedicated fields

-1. Select your Book node in the document tree
+1. Select a node in the document tree

 Block Types